bhushankummar/amazon-mws/README.md

     }
 ```

+#### Success or Error StatusCode can be obtained directly using StatusCode property of response.
+It will give you same as what Amazon MWS provides.

 #### Additionally all api returns Throttling: Limits to how often you can submit requests
 Reference : http://docs.developer.amazonservices.com/en_CA/dev_guide/DG_Throttling.html
 ```json